LWZ 130 display protocol

 reveng shows that the last byte is a frame check with

-width=8 poly=0x49 init=0x00 refin=false refout=false xorout=0x00 check=0x6b residue=0x00 name=(none)
+width=8 poly=0x49 init=0x00 refin=false refout=false xorout=0x00 check=0x6b residue=0x00 name=(none),

-which has the same polynomial as CRC-8/GSM-B
+which has the same polynomial as CRC-8/GSM-B.

 The 8th byte is the current fan speed encoded as a 7 segment display.
-3F
+3F is the 6 segments of 0,

 This matches the table at